oort-tech/Olympus/test/contracts/mcp-dydx/README.md

 ### Installation
 1. Navigate to the source directory in your terminal.
-2. Run the following command to install dependencies using Yarn:
+2. Run the following command to install dependencies using npm:

     ```bash
     npm i --save-dev